ivans-innovation-lab/my-company-documentation/README.md

 ## Continuous delivery and deployment

-It is important to remember, however, that the microservice architecture is merely a means to an end.
+The microservice architecture is merely a means to an end.
 The ultimate goal is to deliver better software faster.
 Today, that invariably means continuous delivery – for an installed product – or continuous deployment for an -aaS product.

 ![](/assets/successtriangle.png)